atkison/CyberSecurityClub/Crimson_Defense_H@ckers/README.md

 ## The Team

 <b>percyKnox</b> <br>
-I am an old white lady who loves to eat chocolate, but only the Hersheys "giant" bar.
+I am an old white lady who loves to eat chocolate, but only if it's a Hersheys "giant" bar.
 The other ones just aren't as good.
 I started hacking in my early 60s, I want to say 63 but I could be wrong; It was so many years ago.
 It all started when I was at a Chinese restaurant and I opened up my fortune cookie and it said "you will be pwned in the near future".
 I immediately went home to my Ubuntu machine and starting securing the heck out of it.
 I don't know where I learned all the commands to be honest, they just came to me naturally.
 I spent 1000 hours, without getting up, making sure my system was as secure as it can be.
 A few days later I was pwned.
 I have since then spent every day practicing my security hardening skills and have never eaten at another Chinese restaurant again.<br>

 <b>inspectElement</b><br>